Hue attractions and experiences not to miss

-Entry to the Hue Imperial City costs 150,000 VND per person.
-More expensive than other Hue attractions but still well worth the money.
+Entry to the Hue Imperial City costs 150,000 VND (USD 7) per person.
+It is more expensive than most of the other Hue attractions, but still well worth the money.

 Thien Mu Pagoda on the Perfume River

-Located three kilometers to the west of the city center, the Thien Mu Pagoda is another popular Hue attraction to visit.
-Standing at 7 levels tall, the pagoda is the tallest of its type in the whole of Vietnam.
+The Thien Mu Pagoda is another popular Hue attraction to visit.
+It is located about 3 kilometers west of Hue town center.
+At 7 levels tall, the Thien Mu the pagoda is the tallest of its type in the whole of Vietnam.

-The Thien Mu Pagoda is commonly known as being the former home of the monk Thich Quang Duc.
+The Thien Mu Pagoda is the former home of the monk Thich Quang Duc.
 Thich Quang Duc is famously known for being the monk who doused himself in petrol and burned himself to death in the busy Ho Chi Minh City streets in protest of the American War.

 The Thien Mu Pagoda is still home to the car of Thich Quang Duc, the vehicle that was driven in Ho Chi Minh City to his place of death.